 Hidden edges/repressions/blind spots or dark points* are like a field of treasure for personal and deep artistry.
 Follow these steps to take the warrior’s journey into your own psyche, a journey of sacrifice.
 Peter Brook notes, “The act of performance is an act of sacrifice, of sacrificing what most men prefer to hide – this sacrifice is his gift to the spectator.”7

 Shadow work takes on the journey of Jo-Ha-Kyu or Jo-Ha-Kyu-Jo, which are the main parts of a story: (1) Thesis (problem or lead); (2) Antithesis (working with the problem or alchemical process); (3) Synthesis (solution or gold).
 These stages are to be journeyed with movement or dance.
-To Rhizome Lee it is finding the twist (Jo), entering the twist (Ha) to climax (Kyu), and concluding with the reverse twist (Kyu/Kyu to new Jo).
+This involves finding the twist (Jo), entering the twist (Ha) to climax (Kyu), and concluding with the reverse twist (Kyu/Kyu to new Jo).
 Sondra Fraleigh, who makes heavy use of alchemy in relation to butoh noted, “Butoh alchemy prepares me for uneven footing.”5 Let the journey begin.

 Before embarking, you must be in a comfortable space.
 You must also have nurtured yourself well already.

 1. Search for the shadow.
 (Jo)

 You can also ask yourself a big question such as, “What is the underlying problem right now?, “How am I really doing?”, “What do I really need right now?”, or “Should I confess something?”
 Once you get a feeling or answer back, go on to step 2.

 2. Feel the shadow.
 (Jo)